Home

 Hollow Afternoon

-Awake and Nervous (radio session)
+Awake and Nervous (BBC session)

-Just Changing Hands (radio session)
+Just Changing Hands (BBC session)

-Widow's Peak (radio session)
+Widow's Peak (BBC session)

 Current availability:

-Mellotron used:
+Mellotrons used:

 The Wake was released nearly two years after its predecessor, a long time in those days, but it was worth the wait.
 From the ominous opening bassline to Outer Limits to the closing chords of Headlong, IQ barely put a foot wrong, although Corners still jars slightly with its drum machine and spiky synth sounds.
-Martin hired in a phalanx of extra keyboards, but much of the album is recorded using his 'old faithfuls', with Mellotron on four of the seven tracks.
-The obvious 'Tron highlights are the title track (choirs on the intro riff) and the nearest the album gets to an 'epic', Widow's Peak, already heard on the previous year's radio session.
+Martin hired in a phalanx of extra keyboards, but much of the album is recorded using his 'old faithfuls', Mellotron on four of the seven tracks.
+The obvious Mellotron highlights are the title track (choirs on the intro riff) and the nearest the album gets to an 'epic', Widow's Peak, already heard on the previous year's radio session.
 Along with Tales, this is a seriously essential album, although die-hard '70s obsessives may wish to steer clear.
-IQ knock anything by Marillion into a cocked hat (in my humble opinion, of course), and while not really approaching the standards set by Genesis et al, these are two of the best albums of their era.
+IQ knock anything by Marillion into a cocked hat (in my humble opinion, of course); while not really approaching the standards set by Genesis et al, these are two of the best albums of their era.

-Before Menel's first album with the band, Nomzamo (a slightly misguided eulogy to Nelson Mandela's subsequently discredited wife Winnie), a demo version of the title track was sent to fan club members featuring the by now ubiquitous choirs.
-The song showed a new side to IQ, with a more contemporary sound and more 'world' influences apparent.
-Sadly, the album was something of a disappointment; Vertigo 'prog' subsidiary Squawk had signed the band, and along with the other major movers of the 'movement', IQ's new music had a distinctly mainstream bent to it, although the album still manages one epic, the non-'Tron Human Nature.
-Despite being used on three tracks, Martin's Mellotron use was slipping badly by this time, and none of them are especially 'classic'.
-He'd stopped using the machine live the previous year, after discovering a knackered roadie bumping it down a flight of steps on his own, as recounted in my '80s Prog page.
+Sadly, Nomzamo was something of a disappointment; Vertigo 'prog' subsidiary Squawk had signed the band and, along with the other major movers of the 'movement', IQ's new music had a distinctly mainstream bent to it, although the album still manages one epic, the non-Mellotron Human Nature.
+Despite being used on three tracks, Martin's Mellotron use was slipping badly by this time and none of them are especially 'classic'.
+He'd stopped using the machine live the previous year, after discovering a knackered roadie bumping it down a flight of steps on his own.
+What appears to be the band's last genuine Mellotron recording crept out later the same year, a fan club single that paired a re-recording of Seven Stories' Fascination (with a little choir work) and a version of the 'trad.arr.' fave The Bold Grenadier (without).

-Rather than rush into recording themselves, IQ formed their GEP label and released their first 'odds'n'sods' album, J'ai Pollette d'Arnu, which apparently means absolutely nothing.
-The band had been practicing writing complete rubbish in English for some years by this point, and felt confident enough to tackle French, too.
-The album's a real mixed bag; both sides of an early Menel release, re-recordings of two Seven Stories tracks, a b-side featuring Pete, a demo and four live tracks.
-The b-side, Dans Le Parc Du Chateau Noir has some moody 'Tron choir, and while I thought that both sides of the single did, on another listen I can only real hear any on the rather stunning Intelligence Quotient.
-Now, despite my deep reservations about Menel's suitability for the band, I have to say that this and It All Stops Here are the most amazing recordings, making this CD worth purchasing for them alone.
+Rather than rush into recording themselves, IQ formed their GEP (Giant Electric Pea.
+Don't ask) label and released their first 'odds'n'sods' album, J'ai Pollette d'Arnu, which apparently means precisely nothing.
+The band had been practicing writing complete rubbish in English for some years by this point and now felt confident enough to tackle French, too.
+The album's a real mixed bag; both sides of that Menel picture disc, a b-side featuring Pete, a demo and four live tracks.
+The b-side, Dans Le Parc Du Chateau Noir (now also on CD versions of The Wake) has some moody Mellotron choir and, while I thought that it was on both sides of the single, on another listen I can only hear any on the rather stunning Intelligence Quotient.
+Y'know, the quality of these recordings actually make this CD worth purchasing for them alone.

-As mentioned above, however, 1999 brought their second odds'n'sods album, The Lost Attic, containing outtakes, demos and rarities from 1983-99, including five 'Tron tracks from the band's '80s heyday.
+As mentioned above, however, 1999 brought their second odds'n'sods album, The Lost Attic, containing outtakes, demos and rarities from 1983-99, including five Mellotron tracks from the band's '80s heyday.
 Rumour has it (cough) that the album was only released to cover the enormous cost of their excellent stage show for Subterranea, as was the subsequent live album/video of the tour.
-IQ are still very much a going concern, and still, amazingly, putting out good albums, but don't expect any more Mellotron unless they can dig up enough obscurities to make up a third CD.
+IQ are still very much a going concern and still, amazingly, putting out good albums, but don't expect any more Mellotron unless they can dig up enough obscurities to make up a third CD.

 samples